 SaaS Development: In-Depth Guide For Founders

-What does Netflix, Spotify, Trello, Buffer, Hubspot and Dropbox have in common?
-All of them are some of the most celebrated SaaS products of the decade.
+What does Netflix, Spotify, Trello, Buffer, Hubspot, and Dropbox have in common?
+All of them are some of the most successful SaaS products of the decade.

-These super-successful Saas-based startups indicate that the future belongs to the SaaS delivery model.
-And if you’re looking to launch your startup shortly, you should consider SaaS as the average number of SaaS apps used in 2021 was 110.
-Not just that, the SaaS market is estimated to become a $208 billion entity by 2023.
+These Saas-based companies indicate that the future belongs to the SaaS delivery model.
+And if you’re looking to launch your startup shortly, here’s a statistic you consider: Organizations used an average of 130 SaaS apps in 2022.
+Not just that, the SaaS market is estimated to become a $232 billion USD entity by 2024.

 However, the next-gen founders and co-founders are plagued with questions like – how to build a SaaS application?
 What things to keep in mind?
 What steps to follow?
 This article aims to answer these questions as we take you through the nitty-gritty and nuances of developing SaaS applications.